City comparison

 Climate, safety, and demographics side by side.

-Collierville, TN is about 6.3% cheaper overall than Nashville-Davidson metropolitan government (balance), TN, based on our cost-of-living index.
-Housing costs are roughly 14% lower in Collierville than in Nashville-Davidson metropolitan government (balance).
-If you earn $80,000 in Collierville, you'd need about $85,355 in Nashville-Davidson metropolitan government (balance) to keep the same standard of living.
+Collierville, TN is about 9.2% cheaper overall than Nashville-Davidson metropolitan government (balance), TN, based on our cost-of-living index.
+Housing costs are roughly 26% higher in Nashville-Davidson metropolitan government (balance) than in Collierville.
+If you earn $80,000 in Collierville, you'd need about $88,140 in Nashville-Davidson metropolitan government (balance) to keep the same standard of living.